 Early Life

-James Arthur Haslam III, or Jimmy Haslam, was born on March 9, 1954, in Knoxville, Tennessee.
-He is the son of Jim Haslam, who founded the Pilot Oil Corporation in 1958.
-Haslam's early life in Knoxville laid the groundwork for his future success, with a strong family emphasis on business and community engagement.
+James Arthur Haslam III was born on March 9, 1954, in Knoxville, Tennessee.
+He is the son of Jim Haslam, who founded Pilot Oil Corporation in 1958.
+Haslam attended the University of Tennessee, where he was a roommate of Bob Corker.

 Rise to Success

-Jimmy Haslam began his career at Pilot Corporation in 1976.
-He steadily climbed the ranks, becoming vice president of sales, development, and operations in 1980, and later, President and CEO in 1996.
-Under his leadership, Pilot grew to become the largest travel center company in the US, with over 800 fueling locations.
-In 2024, Berkshire Hathaway acquired the remaining stake in Pilot Company.
+Haslam began his career at Pilot Corporation in 1976.
+He was named vice president of sales, development, and operations in 1980 and became president and chief executive officer in 1996.
+Under his leadership, Pilot expanded to become the largest travel center company in the US.
+In 2012, Haslam became the majority owner of the NFL's Cleveland Browns.
+He also co-owns the Columbus Crew of Major League Soccer, which won MLS Cup championships in 2020 and 2023.

 Key Business Strategies